 The SAM Group structurally integrates ESG factors into the investment decision-making process across all asset classes.
 The focus is on ESG factors that are material.
 It is up to the investment managers, analysts, and others involved in the investment research and decision-making process to determine what weight these factors should be given in each case.

 4. Investment process and monitoring

 The SAM Group commits to consider material ESG issues in the course of its investment process and in the monitoring of portfolio investments to the extent reasonably practical, subject, in any event, to the provisions of the fund documents of the relevant fund under management, local laws and regulations, and to the duty of the SAM Group to seek to maximize the returns on investment for all investors.
 See also section 5, “Engagement and voting,” below with respect to active ownership of and influence on portfolio companies.

 The SAM Group seeks to exercise its voting rights and engage with the companies in which its Funds are invested to make sure they are accountable and fulfill their obligations, including compliance with ESG principles, to shareholders and other stakeholders.

 The SAM Group seeks to positively influence aspects of strategy, performance, risk, remuneration, environmental matters, and corporate governance with the belief, and to the extent, that such influence may benefit the investors.

 6. Promotion and collaboration

 To the extent practical, SAM Group will, individually and in cooperation with others, promote acceptance and implementation of ESG principles within the investment industry and contribute to enhancing the effectiveness of implemented ESG principles in said industry.

 The SAM Group companies will report to their respective Boards of Directors with respect to ESG issues on an ongoing basis.

-The SAM Group will make its reporting as a signatory to the UN PRI on an annual basis.
+The SAM Group will make its reporting as a signatory to the PRI on an annual basis.